tkarr21/cp4/README.md

 # cp4
-bands.name with api to db
+band.names with api to db